 The museum – somewhat appropriately – takes up a part of the Royal Library that dates back to 1622.
 It was originally a boathouse by a navy basin that was later filled up and today makes the garden.

 History has many fascinating layers in this area of Copenhagen as has the Jewish religion and culture.
-The garden itself is a bit of a hidden gem, unknown to many Copenhageners, and furthermore, the steel door enforces a sense of secrecy and enigma.
+The garden itself is a bit of a hidden gem, and furthermore, the steel door enforces a sense of secrecy and enigma.

-Among other very prestigious and monumental buildings around the world, the Ground Zero and One World Trade Center in New York I probably the most famous.
+Among other very prestigious and monumental buildings around the world, the Ground Zero and One World Trade Center in New York are probably the most famous.

 Typically, historic and cultural layers inspire his designs.
 He often interprets references to events, ideas, and connections, by mapping them as a geometric underlay for the actual spacial design.
 It is a highly intellectual process of deep analysis and interpretation.

 The Jewish history stretches over millennia.
 But the holocaust during World War II plays a key role in a modern view on Jewish culture.
 And the Danish holocaust-history is one of saving Jewish lives rather than genocide.